 Mahalia Jackson's funeral was an event of national significance.
-It was a moment where the threads of gospel music, civil rights activism, and American history intertwined.
-As fans, dignitaries, and fellow musicians gathered to pay their respects, every detail of the ceremony was carefully considered to reflect her legacy.
+Day to day, it was a moment where the threads of gospel music, civil rights activism, and American history intertwined.
+Here's the thing — as fans, dignitaries, and fellow musicians gathered to pay their respects, every detail of the ceremony was carefully considered to reflect her legacy.
 But beyond the music and the eulogies, there was a quieter, more personal question: What was Mahalia Jackson buried in?
-The answer reveals a story of faith, dignity, and a final, graceful tribute to a woman who touched so many lives.
+The answer reveals a story of faith, dignity, and a final, graceful tribute to a woman who touched so many lives It's one of those things that adds up..

 Main Subheading